 - Attack campaigns averages 7 minutes 42 seconds, can range upward from there

-While a sample group of 50 websites is relatively small and likely not very representative of the close to 800,000,000 websites on the interwebs today, it is useful in understanding what I mean when I say automation and more importantly, seeing what some of those attacks look for.
+While a sample group of 50 websites is relatively small and likely not very representative of the close to 800,000,000 websites on the interwebs today, it is useful in understanding what automation means and more importantly, seeing what some of those attacks look for.

-When reading their report it’s important to get your baseline as to how their data analysis was conducted and better understand their presentation methodology.
+When reading their report it’s important to get your baseline as to how their data analysis was conducted and their presentation methodology.

 So to help summarize:

-- Their study did not place focus on the number of malicious requests, instead it placed emphasis on something they call an attack incident.
+- Their study did not place focus on the number of malicious requests, instead on something they call an attack incident.

-- That attack incident in turn can be comprised of multiple malicious requests, this is important to understand.
+- That attack incident in turn can be comprised of multiple malicious requests.

 - The definition of an attack incident was set as an event in which a minimum of 30 requests were made in a 5 minute period (averages out to 1 attack every 10 seconds).